c33howard/signalk-to-batch-format/README.md

 Direct write to Timestream, because there isn't a good way to get the latest data most of the time, but get backfills after lost connectivity.
-Data compression was also an issue.
+Data compression was also an issue for LTE usage.

 Signalk to signalk.
 I tried a signalk on the boat and a signalk in the cloud, but I ruled that out, because connectivity gaps meant that I missed data.